tonaljs/tonal/README.md

 `tonal` is a small (20kb minified, 6kb gzipped) javascript modular music theory library.
 It provides functions to manipulate tonal elements of music (pitches, chords, scales, keys).
 It deals with abstractions (not actual music).

-It uses a functional programing style: all are pure functions, there is no data mutation, and no objects and lot of functions accept partial application.
+It uses a functional programing style: all functions are pure, there is no data mutation, entities are represented by data structures instead of objects, and lot of functions accept partial application.

 #### [Demo and live docs](https://danigb.github.io/tonal-app/)